 With IT as the de-facto owner of the overall end-user service experience, your service reputation has become a casualty of third-party provider performance.
 The rest of the business looks to IT when technologies and services fail, leaving you in the hot seat for unstable service.
 And other departments don’t care whether an internal or external team is specifically to blame for an outage or service issue — they just want applications and services to work as expected.

-Service Accountability Issues: They’re More Common Than You Think
+IT Service Accountability Issues: They’re More Common Than You Think

 Yes, your IT organization may have ceded some control over service delivery — but that doesn’t mean you should lose visibility of service performance and processes.
 On the contrary: your ability to access accurate data insights and hold outsourced providers accountable is critical.
 This is especially true considering 29 percent of IT leaders are now spending the majority of their budget on external providers.

 IT supervisors from diverse industries and companies of all sizes share with us service accountability problems that revolve around three key areas: processes, metrics, and communication.
 Here’s a glimpse into the issues that leading IT organizations are experiencing — and how they’re working to solve those challenges.

 Without visibility into provider behaviors and relevant processes, IT organizations have no way to locate the breakdowns that result in disgruntled customers and service instability.
 We recently spoke with IT leaders at a Fortune 200 company who were aware of discrepancies among vendor-reported SLAs, incident resolution times, and customer satisfaction levels.
 But what they couldn’t see was where the process fell apart.
 The result?
 Customers were unhappy and IT had no clear way to pinpoint or resolve the issue.